 boolean search query

-In the example, the tool is searching for those who are looking for a fitness tracker.
+In the example, the tool is searching for people looking for a fitness tracker.

-Once set up, social listening is happening nonstop, and you’ll know about the new people voicing their intent on social media as soon as they post about it.
+Once set up, social listening runs nonstop, and you’ll know about new people voicing their intent on social media as soon as they post.

 What’s so special about this method?